InspiredByOtherWorlds arts contest FAQs

 If you want to submit storytelling or poetry, send a photo or image with the text, or make a short video of you performing your work or reading it with accompanying visuals.

-Select “I prefer a pseudonym” if you would like your artwork to be credited to another name (for instance your social media handle) when displayed online or in our gallery.
+You have the option to provide a pseudonym if you would like your artwork to be credited to another name (for instance your social media handle) when displayed online or in our gallery.